 1. Addiction and Mental Illness in Dysfunctional Family

-This type of family where one or more parent has an addiction, compulsion, and/or mental illness influences the entire family.
+This is the type of family where one or more parent/caregiver has an addiction, compulsion, and/or mental illness that influences the entire family.
 When we think of a typical South Asian family, mental health is not something you may have talked about, let alone mental illness.

 Most of our parents did not have the luxury to stop and think about their mental health.
 Does that excuse their behaviors?
 Most certainly not.
 It does, however, allow us to create some space for empathy.

 Growing up in a dysfunctional family surrounded by drugs or alcohol can lead to a chaotic and unpredictable upbringing.
 You may have felt a sense of confusion throughout most of it.
 This is where I think dysfunction in South Asian families may be different from other families.

 When you first question the dysfunction, some of it is so normalized within the entire community that you think you are crazy or not normal.